[Exclusive] EU aiming to send three destroyers to Red Sea

 And the EU vessels would exchange information with the US navy at almost the highest levels of classification.

-"The operation would ... be authorised to share maritime security information up to SECRET with Prosperity Guardian," the EU template proposed.
+"The [EU] operation would ... be authorised to share maritime security information up to SECRET with Prosperity Guardian," the EU template proposed.

 Diplomats are currently discussing the idea, with a view to agreement by EU foreign ministers on 19 February and a "fast-track" launch "towards the end of February 2024".